Lee Ann Jung

-Dr. Lee Ann Jung

-Dr. Lee Ann Jung is an American author, professor, and educational consultant whose work focuses on inclusive education, grading reform, and classroom-based support for neurodivergent learners.
+Lee Ann Jung is an American author, professor, and educational consultant whose work focuses on inclusive education, grading reform, and classroom-based support for neurodivergent learners.
 She is the founder of Lead Inclusion and a clinical professor at San Diego State University.
 Jung has published widely on Universal Design for Learning (UDL), Multi-Tiered Systems of Support (MTSS), classroom assessment, and individualized intervention planning.
-She is also a National Institutes of Health (NIH)-funded researcher.

 Career

 Jung began her career as a special education teacher.
 She has held faculty positions at Samford University and, from 2002 to 2016, at University of Kentucky, where she was a professor and the director of international school partnerships.
 Since 2017, she has been a clinical professor in Educational Leadership at San Diego State University.

 In 2018, she founded Lead Inclusion, an international consulting organization that supports independent and public schools in building inclusive and research-informed instructional and assessment systems.

 Publications

 Jung is the author or co-author of the following books: